 Before things get any more chaotic, gather all of the essentials you can’t afford to misplace.
 Your phone charger, identification, medications, basic toiletries, and some extra clothes will be important to have on moving day.
-If you are moving long distance, your bag should include a few changes of clothes and your travel accessories too.
-And if you’re moving during extreme weather, plan ahead: extra gloves and layers for winter, a raincoat and boots for stormy season, and so on.
+If you are moving long-distance, your bag should include a few changes of clothes and your travel accessories too.
+And if you’re moving during extreme weather, plan ahead: extra gloves and layers for winter, a raincoat and boots for the stormy season, and so on.

 All of your important moving documents should go in your essentials bag, too.
 That includes your moving company contract, the Certificate of Insurance for moving day, your new lease, and a list of important contact information.

 Ask for help

 If you have children or pets, you’ll be better able to focus on your last-minute move if they aren’t underfoot.
 Ask for help keeping your little ones safe and entertained while you scurry around.
 Have a friend or family member take your dog for their walks, or send them off to daycare or boarding for a bit.
 Everyone will be happier, you’ll be less stressed, and your move can get underway quicker.

 Your family and friends may also be willing to help with other tasks, like carting off your donated items or cleaning out the refrigerator.
 This isn’t a time to try to be superhuman.
 To help your move go as smoothly as possible, let them help!

 When it really comes down to the wire and you don’t have time to pack your whole home, let the professional packers do it.
 They have a system for getting everything safely packed, and more hands make for light work!
 The moving team will carry your boxes away and, in no time flat, your old home will be empty.
 In the end, preparing your home quickly for a move doesn’t have to be quite as chaotic as you thought.

 Here at FlatRate Moving, we specialize in stress-free moving.
 Get a guaranteed moving quote and let us help!